 Birth of the Dragon is a biopic of legendary martial arts and action film star Bruce Lee (portrayed here by Philip Ng).
-It tells the story of his rise to prominence in the Western world, and the confrontation between him and monk martial arts master Wong Jack Man (Xia Yu).
+It tells the story of his rise to prominence in the Western world, and the confrontation between him and martial arts master Wong Jack Man (Xia Yu).

 Except, Birth of the Dragon really wants to focus on a character named Steve McKee (Billy Magnussen) and the Chinese mob in San Fransisco.